super-cache-money/kandua-problem-set/README.md

 # Kandua Problem Set
 Show us your skills!
 This template repo contains two little JavaScript problems.
 Depending on your familiarity with the language, each problem is expected to take between 5 and 60 minutes.
-Start which whichever you fancy.
+Start with whichever you fancy.

 ## ✍️ Writing your solution
 Click the _"Use this template"_ green button ☝️ to create your own **private** instance of this repo.
 There, you can edit the files directly.